tylertsoi/RSSbot/README.md

 5. Run Main.java in eclipse.

 6.type commands in your bot
-/topics
-/currentWeather
-/currentWarning
-/subscribeWeather
-/subscribeWarning
-/unSubscribeWeather
-/unSubscribeWarning
-/繁體中文
-/简体中文
-/English
+Available commands are as follows:

+/topics - list all the command

+/currentWeather - fetch current weather information

+/currentWarning - fetch current weather warning

+/subscribeWeather - subscribe the weather information

+/subscribeWarning - subscribe the weather warning

+/unSubscribeWeather - unsubscribe the weather information

+/unSubscribeWarning - unsubscribe the weather warning

+/繁體中文 - change the language of weather information/warning to Traditional Chinese

+/简体中文 - change the language of weather information/warning to Simplified Chinese

+/English - change the language of weather information/warning to English ( default setting )

 My own works : tryRSS.java, weatherHandler.java, BotSession.java Other things are import from the Api given by telegramBotApi.